 - Comparing DNA profiles found at crime scenes against the DNA profiles of convicted offenders (CSI to COI).
 When a match is made, it can help identify a suspect.
 An "offender hit" is the term used to describe this type of DNA match.
-If no match is made, that information can help eliminate suspects, which is equally important.
+If no match is made, that information can also help eliminate suspects.

 - Comparing DNA profiles found at different crime scenes (CSI to CSI).
 When a match is made between DNA profiles found at separate crime scenes, it can help link crimes for which no suspects have been identified.
 This determines whether a serial offender is involved in a number of cases.
 A "forensic hit" is the term used to describe this type of DNA match.

-On March 6, 2018, two additional criminal indices were added as part of the amendments to the DNA Identification Act: the Victims Index (VI) and the Voluntary Donors Index (VDI).
-These indices allow police officers to collect biological samples from victims of designated offences and from voluntary donors.
-These indices will support criminal investigations by helping to identified unknown victims, link crime scenes together through victim and voluntary donor DNA profiles, or eliminate the voluntary donors from the focus of an investigation.
+- Comparing DNA profiles contained in the VI and the VDI.
+This helps to identify unknown victims, link crime scenes together through victim and voluntary donor DNA profiles, or eliminate the voluntary donors from the focus of an investigation.
 The VDI can also be used for elimination purposes in humanitarian investigations.

-The humanitarian DNA indices allow DNA profiles developed from biological samples and other items collected and submitted by police, coroners and medical examiners to be compared to other DNA profiles in the NDDB.
-It is important to note that the DNA profiles in the RMI are only compared to those in the MPI and the HRI.
+As part of the National Missing Persons DNA Program, the NDDB maintains the MPI, RMI and HRI to support humanitarian investigations at the national level.
+These indices allow DNA profiles developed from biological samples and other items collected and submitted by police, coroners and medical examiners to be compared to other DNA profiles in the NDDB.
+The DNA profiles in the RMI are only compared to those in the MPI and the HRI.

 Figure 1: Offender and forensic hits - Text version

-- the conviction for which the original DNA order was made being quashed on appeal; or
+- the conviction for which the original DNA order was made being quashed on appeal

-- the original DNA order/authorization being quashed on appeal; or
+- the original DNA order/authorization being quashed on appeal

 - the retention period expiring because the person was either: